armijnhemel/binaryanalysis-ng/maintenance/yara/README.md

 # YARA rule generation scripts

 This directory contains scripts to generate YARA rules.
-There are two different ways to generate YARA rules:
+There are two scripts:

-1. from source code
+1. script to generate YARA rules from source code
-2. from binaries
+2. script to generate YARA rules from BANG results (binary files)

-Generating YARA rules from binaries is currently only supported for ELF files and Android Dex files.
+The script to generate YARA rules from binaries currently only supports ELF and Android Dex.
+More formats will be added soon.

 ## When to use which processor